-In 2019 one in four GCSE entries were awarded the most outstanding grades 8-9, the equivalent of an A* or A**
+In 2020 49% of GCSE entries were awarded the most outstanding grades 8-9, the equivalent of an A* or A**

 Your years at Queen Mary’s will culminate with GCSE examinations.
 The school’s results highlight academic excellence where both GCSE and internal examination results across the year groups show development and attainment well above the national average.

 At Queen Mary’s, you will be surrounded by a culture where learning is both ‘cool’ and something to be enjoyed as well as having the whole school community there to prepare and support you through these important years and celebrate your successes.

 The school offers a broad curriculum and continues to build its academic profile under the headship of Mrs Carole Cameron with girls surpassing their academic expectations as well as becoming well-rounded individuals, confident in their own skin.

 2020 GCSE Results

 A* results, with 49% of entries awarded the most outstanding grades 8-9 and all grades well above the national average.
 The school also celebrated significant value-added scores that measure achievement against predicted grades throughout each girl’s educational journey.